nikstra/WpfPlayground/README.md

 ## Project Descriptions
 All projects in this solution are created for exploring the features of WPF.
-Each project focuesses on a specific feature and the number of source files are kept to a minimum.
+Each project focuses on a specific feature and the number of source files are kept to a minimum.
 Most source files are located directly in the root of each project and any folder structure has been deliberately avoided.
 Project names followed by a check mark (&check;) in the list below are considered to be a more or less complete example.
-Projects without a check mark are considered to be work in progress.
+Projects without a check mark are considered to be a work in progress.

 #### Animations
 Some basic animations.